Isaac Newton University Lodge

 Isaac Newton University Lodge No 859 is a Masonic Lodge based at the University of Cambridge for matriculated members of the university.
-As of 2013 there were approximately 200 members.
-This is about half the 397 subscribing members in 1955.
+As of 2026 there were approximately 130 members.
+This is compared to the 397 subscribing members in 1955.
 The lodge meets at Bateman Street Masonic Hall, with the lodge's badge or standard a combination of Isaac Newton's coat of arms and the University of Cambridge's coat of arms.
 The lodge is also a member of the Association of Medical, university, and Legal Lodges.

 History

 Isaac Newton University Lodge (INUL) was formally consecrated as lodge No 1161 at the Red Lion Hotel, Cambridge, on 21 May 1861, where the Duke of St Albans was installed as the first Worshipful Master of the lodge.
 Members of the university had previously joined Scientific Lodge, the oldest in Cambridge.
 In both lodges court uniform and dress is still worn at meetings by officers of the lodge.
 In 1961 the centenary meeting of the lodge was held at Cambridge Guildhall attended by the then Grand Master, Roger Lumley, 11th Earl of Scarbrough, who was made an honorary member of the lodge.
 INUL and Apollo University Lodge (at the University of Oxford) were the founding members of the United Grand Lodge of England Universities Scheme in 2005.